Better Place (Saint Asonia song): Music video

 The band filmed a video for the song in Los Angeles with director P. R. Brown and it's been co-directed by Adam Gontier.
 The music video was released on July 31, 2015 the same day that Saint Asonia's debut album was released via RCA.
 The clip features the band performing at an abandoned building with singer Adam Gontier venturing out on a very narrow ledge to sing while the band performs inside.
-Speaking about creating the video, Gontier states:
+Speaking about creating the video, Gontier stated: